SubstrateLabs/brocc/README.md

 # brocc

 - cli login flow
-- rethink oauth token storage? localstorage instead of redis?
+- rework oauth token storage to not store in redis, store in cli
 - litellm + pydanticai
 - markdown chunking
 - investigate litellm and alternatives